-PART I: INFORMAL APPLICANT REVIEW FOR PUBLIC HOUSING APPLICANTS 14-I.A.
-OVERVIEW
+PART I: INFORMAL APPLICANT REVIEW FOR PUBLIC HOUSING APPLICANTS

 When LHC makes a decision that has a negative impact on an applicant family, the family is often entitled to appeal the decision.
 For applicants, the appeal takes the form of an informal hearing.
-HUD regulations do not provide a structure for or requirements regarding informal hearings for applicants (except with regard to citizenship status, to be covered in Part II).
+HUD regulations do not provide a structure for or requirements regarding informal reviews for applicants (except with regard to citizenship status, to be covered in Part II).
 This part discusses LHC policies necessary to respond to applicant appeals through the informal hearing process.